Balpreetsingh1/Algo-DS/README.md

 # hello-world
 my first repository

-hello github i am balpreet singh , student at the YMCA university of science and technology. i study Information technology. i like coding and prblem solving
+hello github i am balpreet singh , student at the YMCA university of science and technology. i study Information technology. i like coding and problem solving